enrique-lozano/Evolutionary-Algorithm--one-plus-one/README.md

 -   (µ,λ)
 -   (µ+λ)

 Don't worry! we'll explain how the algorithms work in later sections.
 The final objective of the problem is to find the correct degree of inclination of a number X of motors, to carry out a certain task.
-This degree of inclination is a continuous number between -180 and 180 degrees
+This degree of inclination is a continuous number between -180 and 180 degrees.

 ## Run it 🚀